pilipb/bng-path-finder/README.md

 The problem is that in the UK to build an access road, the landowner must calculate the Biodiversity Net Gain (BNG) units as this is the value of the habitats that the development would be damaging and so the debt that the landowner will owe the government for the development.
 So if the road destroys more biodiversity than the landowner can "regrow" on their remaining land, they must buy off-site units.
 You can buy these onthe private market for anywhere between £15,000 and £30,000+ each, if no private units are available, the government sells them as a last resort.
 These can cost £42,000 to £125,000 per unit.

-A route that avoids a high-value "Good Condition" oak grove in favor of a "Poor Condition" scrub patch could save the landowner hundreds of thousands of pounds in credit purchases alone.
+A route that avoids a high-value land in favor of a scrub patch could save the landowner hundreds of thousands of pounds in credit purchases alone.

 The problem is that the current method for assessing this is through manual on site surveys so even getting a rough estimate requires an expert.
 The data required for a large part of the assessment is available publically on gov.uk howvwer making sense of the vast quantities of data is difficult and time consuming.